taishi-i/awesome-ChatGPT-repositories/README.md

 ## Chatbots

+* [chatgpt-ultimate](https://github.com/imabutahersiddik/Ultimate-ChatGPT) - The Ultimate ChatGPT is an AI-powered virtual assistant designed to provide an enhanced writing and problem-solving experience.

  * [gpt4all](https://github.com/nomic-ai/gpt4all) - gpt4all: a chatbot trained on a massive collection of clean assistant data including code, stories and dialogue
  * [Open-Assistant](https://github.com/laion-ai/open-assistant) - OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.
  * [FastChat](https://github.com/lm-sys/fastchat) - The release repo for "Vicuna: An Open Chatbot Impressing GPT-4"